-Friday reviews various novels every month.
-Her column focuses
+Friday is reviewing various CBA titles every month.
+Her

-on why the title chosen that month should be Made for Movies.
+column focuses on why the title chosen that month should be

-Make sure to stop by and see what she has to say about the subject.
+July.
+Make sure to stop by and see what she has to say about the

-is the featured Historical Suspense author for the Genre
+is the featured Romance fiction author for the Genre

 Happenings column.
-She discusses what the genre must contain
+She discusses romance from the perspective

 In For Writers Only,